ronikobrosly/pydata_nyc_2022/README.md

 In the terminal, execute `jupyter lab`.

 Navigate to the `notebooks` directory and open your notebook of choice.
 You will probably be asked which environment you would like to use with the notebook.
 Select the `Python (causal_modeling)` environment you created in the step above.

+## Slides

+Slides to go along with the tutorial are available as a [Google Doc Presentation](https://docs.google.com/presentation/d/1Gijn05cPROfifXk2LLsjOYZEg5OIXg98nttRMjh-Vb8/edit?usp=sharing).

 ## Feedback